igorwaw/web-advent/content/2016/_index.md

 ---

 We have a villain this year - Easter Bunny.
-We need to infiltrate it's HQ which might require some pathfinding skills, we will crack their codes and work with unusual hardware.
+We need to infiltrate its HQ which might require some pathfinding skills, we will crack their codes and work with unusual hardware.
 That was fun.

-I experimented with Github Copilot for the first 4 tasks, then I disabled it.
+I experimented with GitHub Copilot for the first 4 tasks, then I disabled it.
 I didn't even wait till the end of my trial.
 It only saves me a few seconds of typing for repeatable simple things like opening files or iterating.
-When I'm into writing a real algorithms, the suggestions are usually wrong, but distracting.
+When I'm into writing a real algorithm, the suggestions are usually wrong, but distracting.

 - [Day 1: No Time for a Taxicab](/2016/01-taxi/)